 In the course of carrying on our business we believe we have become aware of government regulation and public policies that may be supportive of our business, the fuel cell industry in general or zero-emission vehicles.
 The statements below in this section are based on our understanding of the regulations and public policies in place in the particular jurisdiction as of the date of this Annual Information Form that we believe to be correct.
-While we believe the statements below in this section to be correct, regulation and public policy may change without notice and our understanding regulations and public policies may be incorrect.
+While we believe the statements below in this section to be correct, regulation and public policy may change without notice and our understanding of regulations and public policies may be incorrect.

 Approximately 75 countries have announced targets to achieve net-zero emissions strategies for 2050 or pledged to be carbon neutral by 2050.
-Also, over 50 countries representing approximately 90% of global GDP have specific hydrogen strategies.
-The main drivers of such policies include GHG emission reduction goals, the integration of renewables, as well as the opportunity for economic growth and green recovery plans.
+As of June 7, 2023, 35 countries representing approximately 90% of global GDP have specific hydrogen strategies according to the industry association "Hydrogen Europe".
+The main drivers of such policies include GHG emission reduction goals, energy security, the integration of renewables, as well as the opportunity for economic growth and green recovery plans.
 Interest and investment in hydrogen is increasing globally, as governments across the globe continue to adopt national hydrogen strategies.
-The Hydrogen Council reported in 2022 that 684 large-scale project proposals worth \$240 billion have been announced.
+The Hydrogen Council reported in 2023 that over 1,400 large-scale hydrogen project proposals worth \$570 billion have been announced.

 On November 15, 2021, President Biden signed into law the Infrastructure Investment and Jobs Act.
 The bill allocates over \$62 billion to the Department of Energy to advance clean energy technologies, including: (1) \$8 billion to support the development of at least four clean hydrogen hubs across the United States in order to further development with respect to the production, processing, delivery, storage, and end-use of clean hydrogen; and (2) \$1 billion to support the demonstration, commercialization, and deployment of electrolyzer systems, in order to decrease the cost of clean hydrogen production.
+On October 13, 2023, the Department of Energy announced that seven Hydrogen Hubs across the United Status have been awarded \$7 billion in funding to support the development of clean hydrogen production, delivery, and end-use.

-In 2022, more than \$1.6 billion was allocated through the Federal Transit Administration's (the "FTA") Low and No Emission Grants and the Bus and Bus Facilities Grants; this funding supported investment in 150 transit fleets and facilities throughout the United States with more than 1,100 vehicles being zero-emission.
+In 2023, nearly \$1.7 billion was allocated through the Federal Transit Administration's (the "FTA") Low and No Emission Grants and the Bus and Bus Facilities Grants; this funding supported investment in 150 transit fleets and facilities throughout the United States with more than 1,700 vehicles being zero-emission.

 The Inflation Reduction Act was signed into law by President Biden in August 2022, and represents a \$369 billion investment in the modernization of the American energy system.

-Among other things, the broad bill includes a hydrogen production tax credit (up to \$3/kg of hydrogen produced at a given facility, based on the carbon intensity of production) It is intended to make technologies, like green hydrogen and carbon capture, profitable in large scale improving business case for hydrogen mobility and deployment of fuel cell applications.
+Among other things, the broad bill includes a hydrogen production tax credit (up to \$3/kg of hydrogen produced at a given facility, based on the carbon intensity of production).
+It is intended to make technologies, like green hydrogen and carbon capture, profitable in large scale improving business case for hydrogen mobility and deployment of fuel cell applications.